Fatal1ty/mashumaro/README.md

 encoder.encode(...)
 ```

-Convenient functions can be used as :
+Convenient functions can be used as follows:
 ```python
 from mashumaro.codecs.json import json_decode, json_encode